 Ride a trusty steed through lush vineyards and among native woodlands and streams.
 The beautiful landscape of Napa Valley is even more pronounced when you experience it at a leisurely gait or trot.
 Pick your filly.

-Housed in the historic Napa Opera House, City Winery is a unique facility combining a fully functioning winery with intimate music concerts, food classes, and fine dining.
+Housed in the historic Napa Opera House, Blue Note Napa is a unique facility combining a fully functioning winery with intimate music concerts, food classes, and fine dining.
 The Uptown Theatre is downtown’s ultimate destination for live entertainment.
 Nestled in the famed West End district, this stunningly restored art deco masterpiece showcases only the finest acts of music, comedy and more.

 Soar over the valley and vineyards at sunrise.
 Float along on the breeze that peacefully carries you above corridors of grapes and between the mountains.
 Touch down in time for a breakfast complete with mimosas made with local sparkling wines.
 This is one of our favorite Napa Valley attractions.
 Book your flight.